paulpod/neuromanticsdotnet/source/portfolio/index.md

 title: portfolio
 date: 2025-08-29 11:55:00
 ---
+{% raw %}
+<a name="defra"></a>
+{% endraw %}
 2024-25 / Defra / Environment Agency
 ===============================
 Water Resources Licensing Service
 ---------------
 Working as **Interaction Designer** I joined the WRLS team in September 2024.
-The initial brief was to design a replacement for an existing 1990s database frontend with a more modern GOV.UK service, reminaging data entry into a more user friendly process that didn't require months of training to use correctly.
+The initial brief was to design a replacement for an existing 1990s database frontend with a more modern GOV.UK service, redesigning data entry into a more user friendly process that won’t require months of training to use correctly.

-An opportunity arose to pitch an alternative to the vast MS Dynamics-based strategic programme, so quickly worked with a small team to create a speculative solution for that.
+Also, an opportunity arose to pitch an alternative to the vast MS Dynamics-based strategic programme, so quickly worked with a small team to create a speculative solution for that:

 [![Sample screens from part of the flow for our speculative end-to-end licence application service](/images/screens-for-wrls-pitch.png)](/images/screens-for-wrls-pitch.png)